Skip to content

 The best proposal workflow prepares the structure, reuses known scope logic, surfaces missing inputs, and drafts the first version so the strategist spends time on positioning rather than repetitive assembly.

-• Best fit: agencies writing repeated proposals with similar service logic and recurring scoping patterns.
+• Usually strongest for agencies writing repeated proposals with similar service logic and recurring scoping patterns.

 • Main outcome: less admin-heavy proposal prep and faster time to a solid first draft.